 Good Shepherd seeks to provide technology and appropriate applications which are necessary for a quality education.
 The hardware and software available for teachers and students are regularly evaluated, upgraded, and expanded.
 Computers are located in the computer lab, media/library and in each classroom.
+The Jr. High is 1 to1 with iPads.
+The School also uses ChromeBooks and there are additional iPads used in K-6.
 At the Belt Line Campus, all offices and classrooms are connected by computer network for communication and software sharing.